CenturyLinkLabs/docker-wetty-cli/README.md

 ================
 **This Image does not run on its own!**

 This wetty version is designed to be used as the FROM image on another child image.
-The purpose of the image is to allow the second image to contain any head-less apps or CLIs installations and then benfit from the wetty browser.
+The purpose of the image is to allow the second image to contain any head-less apps or CLIs installations and then benefit from the wetty browser.

 _Note_ : Only Chrome is supported.